karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 tags:
   - '2020'
   - 'Apps'
 description: '...using a web app I coded.
 A look at trends that came out of it.
-Color blind friendly visuals included!'
+Color blind friendly visuals included'
 socialImage: '/media/socialImages/tracked-my-mood-daily-2020.png'
 category: 'ahh'
 minutes: '5'